Reference: Configuration Keys

 • usage: Instructions for the LLM on when and how to use the tool.
 Accepts a string, file:, or exec: source.

-• hooks: A list of hooks scoped to this tool (typically tool_use_pre).
+• hooks: A list of hooks scoped to this tool (typically tool_use_pre and/or tool_use_post).

 exec tool keys